mkadiya20/heroic-hydra/README.md

 3. [Install tkinter](https://tkdocs.com/tutorial/install.html)
 4. Install dependencies:

-   `pip install -r dev-requirements.txt`
+   `poetry install`

 5. Setup snekbox on server for security or change `SNEKBOX_ENABLED` to `False` in security_config.py.
 To setup snekbox:
    - [Install docker on server and start it](https://docs.docker.com/desktop/)
+   - Download, install, and run [docker](https://www.docker.com/products/docker-desktop/) for your version.
-   - Download and run the snekbox image from the GitHub conatiner registry with CLI:
+   - Download and run the snekbox image from the GitHub container registry with CLI:

       `docker run --ipc=none --privileged -p 8060:8060 ghcr.io/python-discord/snekbox`